Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Results

 \subsubsection{Quality of Artifact Signatures}

-In \cref{fig:results_quality_combined}, we show the quality of signed artifacts over time.
+\myparagraph{Failure Modes} In \cref{fig:results_quality_combined}, we show the quality of signed artifacts over time.
 This figure shows how many of the signed artifacts in each registry were signed correctly in a given month.
 Within each registry, we observe no change in the quality over time.
-Between registries, we observe perfect quality in Docker Hub; high quality in Maven, lower and variable quality in PyPi, and spikes of quality in HuggingFace.
+Between registries, we observe perfect quality in Docker Hub; high quality in Maven, lower and variable quality in PyPI, and spikes (due to the low number of signatures) of quality in Hugging Face.

 Next we consider the failure modes of signatures by registry.
-For \pypi, see~\cref{fig:results_failures_pypi}.
+For \textit{\pypi}, see~\cref{fig:results_failures_pypi}.
 There are several common failure modes.
-They vary in relative frequency.
-None dominates.

-For the failure modes of signatures in \maven, see~\cref{fig:results_failures_maven}.
-Before 2023, the most common failure mode was an expired public key.
-Although this doesn't necessarily mean that the public key was expired at the time of signing, it does mean that the public key was expired at the time of our analysis (indicating key or signature management issues).
-After 2023, the most common failure mode was a missing public key followed by a bad public key.
-This trend suggests that maintainers are getting worse at public key creation and distribution.
+They vary in relative frequency and none dominates.
+For signing failure modes in \textit{\maven} see~\cref{fig:results_failures_maven}.
+The primary failure mode in our study period is an expired public key.
+Revoked public keys have become less of a concern over time and missing public keys have become more of a concern since the end of 2019.
+Bad public keys are also on the rise.
+Public key creation and distribution remains challenging.

 We omit figures for \docker and \hf.
 Since \docker signatures are either valid or invalid (and all we measured were valid), we cannot distinguish the failure modes.
 On \hf, we cannot access the maintainers' PGP keys, so we cannot analyze the failure modes of signatures there.